Piracy: North America

 Dan Seavey was a pirate on the Great Lakes in the early 20th century.

 Piracy on the east coast of North America first became common in the early seventeenth century, as English privateers discharged after the end of the Anglo-Spanish War (1585–1604) turned to piracy.
 The most famous and successful of these early pirates was Peter Easton.

 River piracy in late 18th-mid-19th century America was primarily concentrated along the Ohio River and Mississippi River valleys.
-In 1803, at Tower Rock, the U.S. Army dragoons, possibly, from the frontier army post up river at Fort Kaskaskia, on the Illinois side opposite St. Louis, raided and drove out the river pirates.
+In 1803, at Tower Rock, the U.S. Army dragoons, possibly, from the frontier army post upriver at Fort Kaskaskia, on the Illinois side opposite St. Louis, raided and drove out the river pirates.

 Stack Island was also associated with river pirates and counterfeiters in the late 1790s.
-In 1809, the last major river pirate activity took place, on the Upper Mississippi River, and river piracy in this area came to an abrupt end, when a group of flatboatmen raided the island, wiping out the river pirates.
+In 1809, the last major river pirate activity took place on the Upper Mississippi River, and river piracy in this area came to an abrupt end when a group of flatboatmen raided the island, wiping out the river pirates.
 From 1790 to 1834, Cave-In-Rock was the principal outlaw lair and headquarters of river pirate activity in the Ohio River region, from which Samuel Mason led a gang of river pirates on the Ohio River.

 River piracy continued on the lower Mississippi River, from the early 1800s to the mid-1830s, declining as a result of direct military action and local law enforcement and regulator-vigilante groups that uprooted and swept out pockets of outlaw resistance.

 "Roaring" Dan Seavey was a pirate active in the early 1900s in the Great Lakes region who joined the United States Marshals Service in later life, working to curb poaching, smuggling, and piracy on Lake Michigan.

 Culture and social structure

 Rewards

-Pirates had a system of hierarchy on board their ships determining how captured money was distributed.
+Pirates had a hierarchical system on board their ships that determined how captured money was distributed.
 However, pirates were more egalitarian than any other area of employment at the time.
 In fact, pirate quartermasters were a counterbalance to the captain and had the power to veto his orders.
-The majority of plunder was in the form of cargo and ship's equipment, with medicines the most highly prized.
+The majority of plunder was in the form of cargo and the ship's equipment, with medicines the most highly prized.
 A vessel's doctor's chest would be worth anywhere from £300 to £400, or around $470,000 in today's values.
 Jewels were common plunder but not popular, as they were hard to sell, and pirates, unlike the public of today, had little concept of their value.
-There is one case recorded where a pirate was given a large diamond worth a great deal more than the value of the handful of small diamonds given to his crewmates as a share.
+There is one recorded case in which a pirate was given a large diamond worth far more than the handful of small diamonds he gave his crewmates as a share.
 He felt cheated and had it broken up to match what they received.